Charlang/node-marko-demo/README.md

     ```
     $ docker build -t node-marko-demo .
     ```
-    Here only list command for local Docker test, but with the image you simply scale with Kubernetes or any other cloud.
+    Here only list command for local Docker test, but with the image we can simply scale with Kubernetes or any other cloud.
     ```
     $ docker run -p 8000:8000 -d node-marko-demo
     ```